antsankov/s15_tsankov_data_lecture_notes/README.md

 * Create aplication with a module.
 A module is a package of controllers.
 Ex: ```angular.module(['contactsApp',[])```
 * Once you createa module you can gain a handle to call it by angular.module with no dependencies.
 * ```var self = this; ``` annything that is self is exported to view.
+*

+# Lecture 2/10/15

+## Require.js

+* Allows us to manage loading of different requirments for our angular module.
+*